Riddhimaraii/Ecommerce-Sales-Analysis/README.md

 Here are some ideas to expand or improve the project:

-Add interactive dashboards using Plotly or Streamlit
+•Add interactive dashboards using Plotly or Streamlit

-Perform forecasting on sales trends
+•Perform forecasting on sales trends

-Build classification or clustering models to segment customer groups
+•Build classification or clustering models to segment customer groups

-Integrate Power BI or Tableau for visual reporting
+•Integrate Power BI or Tableau for visual reporting

 📫 Feedback & Contributions